hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/bffce8df-8f25-4835-aa01-c58833e01a26)

 ### 6️⃣ Average amount of money spent per session.
 Only include purchaser data in July 2017 ###
+The average revenue generated per session is calculated for purchasing users in July 2017.
+This metric reflects how effectively each visit is converted into monetary value.
 #### 🧩 Queries ####
 ```sql
 SELECT